melissakb601-datasmith/melissakb601-datasmith/README.md

 ---

 ## About
-I work with data to uncover insights, create clear visual stories, and communicate findings that support smarter decisions, backed by a strong foundation in database administration and a deep understanding of data structures and the performance challenges of working with large datasets.
+I analyze data to reveal insights, craft intuitive visual stories, and communicate results that support informed decision‑making.
+My approach is strengthened by a solid foundation in database administration, a deep understanding of data structures, and expertise in optimizing performance for large datasets.

 Focus areas include:
 - Data visualization and dashboarding
 - Business analytics